Name: Liam M

-I first noticed Hairy Records when there was a feature on BBC'S The One Show which discussed the charms of this quaint old record store and stated that this was the UK's oldest record store!
+Comment: I first noticed Hairy Records when there was a feature on the BBC's The One Show which discussed the charms of this quaint old record store and stated that this was the UK's oldest record store!
 The store truly is a gem which proudly fits in as part of Liverpool's phenomenal musical heritage.
 I cannot pretend to be a vinyl expert or even someone who is a great musical muse but Hairy Records not only captured my imagination but the true spirit of Liverpool's music scene.

 For years and years Hairy Records has been selling musical legacy in the form of classic vinyls and there is no reason it should ever change.
 The prices have hiked up a bit recently but understandably so as vinyls are not heavily bought globally and there are limited numbers of most vinyl records.
 The fact that a purchase from Hairy Records is most likely going to be a limited edition piece makes your purchase and your visit all the more special.

-Hairy Records wasn't always Hairy Records...............The shop on Bold Street that was originally under the hairdressers Voodo was at 98a.
+Comment: Hairy Records wasn't always Hairy Records...
+The shop on Bold Street that was originally under the hairdressers Voodo was at 98a.
 That was originally a store room for Home & Bargain.
-It was originally opened as BIG T records in the early 90's with the owner, a guy called Tommy moving his shop to Bold Street from what was then the Liverpool Palace on Slater Street - it took a few weeks kitting the shop out - I know, I did it with him!
+It was originally opened as BIG T records in the early 1990s with the owner, a guy called Tommy, moving his shop to Bold Street from what was then the Liverpool Palace on Slater Street - it took a few weeks kitting the shop out - I know, I did it with him!

-(Nov 4, 2013) Terry said: I was in Liverpool in September and Hairy looked to be shut down.
+Comment: I was in Liverpool in September and Hairy looked to be shut down.

 (4 November 2013)